dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 This section is for legacy job-based data health tiles.
 If you're using the revamped environment-based exposure tile, refer to the previous section.
 Expand the following to learn more about the legacy job-based data health tile.
 However, note that

 <Expandable alt_header="Job-based data health">
 In dbt Cloud, the [Discovery API](/docs/dbt-cloud-apis/discovery-api) can power dashboard status tiles, which are job-based.
 A dashboard status tile is placed on a dashboard (specifically: anywhere you can embed an iFrame) to give insight into the quality and freshness of the data feeding into that dashboard.
-This is done via dbt [exposures](/docs/build/exposures).
+This is done in dbt [exposures](/docs/build/exposures).

 #### Functionality
 The dashboard status tile looks like this: